When the Dead Come Knocking: Plot

 In Woodbury, Merle reminds Glenn how he left him to die in Atlanta.
-Merle first threatens to harm Maggie to coerce him to talk, and then turns to violence.
+Merle first threatens to harm Maggie to coerce him to talk, and then turns to violence by beating Glenn up in retaliation for headbutting him in his broken nose.
 Glenn stays quiet, though he states that a large battle-hardened group will come to rescue him.
 When pressed for names, Glenn iterates several, including Andrea's name, unaware that Andrea is safe within Woodbury.
 Merle realizes Glenn is lying, and locks a walker in the room with Glenn while he is still tied to a chair.
 Glenn manages to fend off and kill the walker while breaking free of his restraints.
 Separately the Governor interrogates Maggie, and when she refuses to talk, he makes her take off her shirt and bra, threatening to rape her.
 Maggie remains silent and refuses to cooperate, even as the Governor threatens to harm Glenn, and he leaves her alone.
 The Governor then brings the two of them together, and threatens to kill Glenn in front of Maggie.
 Maggie finally relents, revealing that they come from a small group at the nearby prison.
 Leaving the two alone, the Governor and Merle are surprised that a group so small could take a prison that deep in the dangerous Red Zone.
 The Governor becomes nervous that he is still being lied to, and begins to question Merle's loyalty to him, though he asserts he is still loyal to Woodbury.
 The Governor assigns Merle and Martinez to scout the prison to verify Maggie's information.

 Elsewhere in Woodbury, Andrea continues her affair with the Governor, and to avoid informing her of Maggie and Glenn's capture, he assigns her to help with Milton's research into walkers.
 Milton is observing a volunteer, Michael Coleman (Peter Kulas), who is slowly dying from cancer, to learn about how much memory retention walkers keep.
 Coleman finally dies and reanimates while secured to a bed.
 Milton believes that unsecuring Coleman would help Coleman provide better responses for his study, and proceeds to do so.
 Andrea quickly kills the reanimated Coleman before it can harm him.
 Milton realizes his theories are wrong, and Andrea escorts him from the room.